vpandichi/worldtour_proiect/README.md

 28. Created the possibility to recover lost passwords and forgotten usernames via email.
 I have decided not to focus on the user's profile at this moment as there is a lot of DB functionality left to cover.
 29. Created admin account page and database.
 Added user flags against accounts so we can change privileges.
 Started working on a mass email feature
 30. Finished the mass email feature for admins
+31. Added more admin page functionality (delete active/inactive users), recoded blog page which is now fetching data from the database more efficiently

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x